NAVSUP FLCJ makes progress to deliver food to Navy warfighters

 |0

-This work, NAVSUP FLCJ makes progress to deliver food to Navy warfighters [Image 3 of 3], by Tyler Grimes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAVSUP FLCJ makes progress to deliver food to Navy warfighters, by Tyler Grimes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.